Connecticut vacation rental tax guide

 If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you're likely responsible for collecting, filing, and remitting short-term rental taxes to Connecticut authorities.

-If a third party that is registered with the Connecticut Department of Revenue collects and pays all occupancy tax for your rentals, then you are not required to register with the Connecticut Department of Revenue.
-This could be an online short-term rental operator such as Airbnb, HomeAway, or VRBO.
-However, if you offer short-term rentals both independently and through a third party, or the third party does not collect all applicable taxes, you are required to register with the state and fulfil all lodging-tax obligations.
+If a third party registered with the Connecticut Department of Revenue Services collects and pays all occupancy tax for your rentals, you are not required to register with the department.
+This could be an online short-term rental marketplace such as Airbnb or Vrbo.
+However, if you offer short-term rentals directly to guests and through a third party, or the third party does not collect all applicable taxes, you are required to register with the state and fulfill all lodging tax obligations.

-Before you can begin collecting taxes on your short-term rental in Connecticut, you are legally required to register with the Connecticut Department of Revenue.
-You can register online.
-When you register, you will receive a tax registration number as well as instructions on filing your lodging taxes.
+Before you can begin collecting taxes on your short-term rental in Connecticut, you’re legally required to register with the Connecticut Department of Revenue Services.
+You can register online, and once you’ve registered, you’ll receive a tax registration number as well as instructions on filing your lodging taxes.

 Do I need to form an LLC?

-In Connecticut, you do not need to form an LLC in order to register with tax authorities.
+In Connecticut, you don’t need to form an LLC to register with tax authorities.

 Local short-term rental regulations

 Short-term rental operators in Connecticut should be aware of the local regulations that apply to them, including rules covering:

 - Permits, licenses, and registration

 - Neighborhood notification